 Q. If I do not get my Admit Card, whom should I contact?

-A. The Admit Card needs to be directly printed from the CAT 2019 website using your User ID and Password.
+A. The Admit Card of CAT 2019 needs to be directly printed from the official website using your User ID and Password.
 It has been made available for printout from Wednesday, October 23, 2019, 1:00 p.m. onwards.
 The admit card will not be mailed to your postal address.

 Please note- The CAT Candidate Helpdesk will remain closed on Sundays and on National/Public holidays.

 Q. What details will be mentioned in the CAT Admit Card 2019?

 A. The admit card of CAT 2019 will contain the following information-

 Q. Will the CAT 2019 Admit Card be sent to me as a hard copy or by mail?